Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Erina - Green Point, placing the area among the bottom 25% of areas assessed nationally

-Erina-Green Point has experienced approximately 24 dwelling approvals per year.
-Over the past five financial years, from FY-21 to FY-25124 homes were approved, with another three approved in FY-26 so far.
-The population has declined recently, but development activity has been adequate relative to this decline, benefiting buyers.
+Erina - Green Point has seen approximately 24 dwellings receiving development approval annually.
+Over the past five financial years, from FY-21 to FY-25124 homes were approved, with a further 5 approved in FY-26.
+Despite a declining population in recent years, this level of development activity has been adequate relative to other areas, potentially benefiting buyers.

-Developers target the premium market segment, with new dwellings valued at an average of $494,000.
-This financial year, $26.9 million in commercial development approvals have been recorded, indicating moderate levels of commercial development.
-Compared to Greater Sydney, Erina-Green Point has significantly less development activity, 56.0% below the regional average per person.
+The average construction cost value for new dwellings is $494,000, indicating that developers are targeting the premium market segment with higher-end properties.
+In FY-26, $26.9 million in commercial development approvals have been recorded, suggesting moderate levels of commercial development.
+Compared to Greater Sydney, Erina - Green Point has significantly less development activity, 56.0% below the regional average per person.
 This constrained new construction typically reinforces demand and pricing for existing dwellings, although building activity has accelerated in recent years.
-The area's development activity is also below national averages, reflecting its maturity and possible planning constraints.
-New developments consist of 53.0% detached houses and 47.0% attached dwellings, with a growing mix of townhouses and apartments providing options across different price points.
+The area's development activity is also below average nationally, reflecting its maturity and potentially indicating planning constraints.
+New development consists of 53.0% detached houses and 47.0% attached dwellings, with a growing mix of townhouses and apartments offering options across different price points.

-This marks a significant shift from the existing housing pattern, which is currently 84.0% houses, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
-The estimated population per dwelling approval is 592 people, reflecting its quiet, low activity development environment.
-Looking ahead, Erina-Green Point is projected to grow by 944 residents by 2041.
-Construction is maintaining a reasonable pace with projected growth, although buyers may face growing competition as the population increases.
+This marks a significant shift from existing housing patterns, which are currently 84.0% houses, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
+The estimated population density is 592 people per dwelling approval, reflecting its quiet, low activity development environment.
+According to the latest AreaSearch quarterly estimate, Erina - Green Point is expected to grow by 944 residents through to 2041.
+Construction is maintaining a reasonable pace with projected growth, although buyers may face growing competition as population increases.

 Frequently Asked Questions - Development